last edited/extended: 22 October 2024

 The day of the operation.

-When I woke up, I spoke English to the nurse, and I only realised my mistake, when she mumbled, half panicky, something like: But I don’t speak English.
+When I woke up, I spoke English to the nurse, and I only realised my mistake when she mumbled, half panicky, something like: ‘But I don’t speak English.’

-I was okayish before the operation.
-I was a bit puzzled by the main operators attempt to convince me to have her create two nipples of the healthy breasts one, and her apparent disappointment.
+I was a bit puzzled when the main operator tried to convince me to let her create two nipples from the one healthy nipple.
+But since it was unlikely that the nipples would have any sensations, and would basically just be brown spots, I declined.
+What puzzled me even more was the operator’s apparent disappointment.
 A bit like I was spoiling her fun.
-Mind you, she did a great job.
+Mind you, she did a great job, even with the nipples gone.

 My breasts memory stones.